ALKW/2048-AI/README.md

 9. The top networks develop a strategy of going back and forth either horizontally or vertically
     - Max Score levels out because of this
     - Can be seen in visualization at the end

+### Version 2.0:
+1. Breeding is done within species and mutating is done within species
+    - Follows the Genetic algorithm: NEAT
+    - Top networks from each species are used
+2. Total Population of 100 (variable)
+    - Each species has a population of up to 20
+3. Each network has a group of genes that keep track of which nodes connect to which
+    - Genes determine the species of a network
+4. Network class can be easily generalized to multiple types of games
+5. Life class can be easily generalized to multiple types of games

 ### Dependencies
 pygame